 This face shape benefits from makeup that minimizes the width in the forehead area.

 Do you have a heart face shape?

-Celebrities with a heart shaped face to varying degrees include include: Brittany Snow, Cara Delevinge, Chelsea Kane, Christina Ricci, Drew Barrymore, Emma Watson, Hayden Panettierre, Kendall Jenner, Kerry Washington, Kourtney Kardashian, Lacey Chabert, Lisa Kudrow, Reese Whitherspoon
+Celebrities with a heart shaped face to varying degrees include: Brittany Snow, Cara Delevinge, Chelsea Kane, Christina Ricci, Drew Barrymore, Emma Watson, Hayden Panettierre, Kendall Jenner, Kerry Washington, Kourtney Kardashian, Lacey Chabert, Lisa Kudrow, and Reese Whitherspoon.